Quick and easy No-Sew Sock Puppets: make an adorable snowman puppet and a reindeer puppet for your kids to play with in under 10 minutes.

 - googly eyes

 - wooden bead

-I simply glued on my button eyes and mouth pieces, and added a piece of kitchen sponge that I’d cut to look like a carrot.
+I simply glued my button eyes and mouths on, and added a piece of kitchen sponge that I’d cut to look like a carrot.

 A few buttons down the front of the sock, and voila!
 You’ve just made a snowman sock puppet in about 2 minutes.

-To make my reindeer puppet, I went with an all white sock.
-I glued on a couple of goggly eyes, a pom pom nose, and for the mouth, I used a wooden barrel bead.
+To make my reindeer puppet, I went with an all-white sock.
+I glued on a couple of googly eyes and a pom pom nose, and for the mouth, I used a wooden bead.

 And there you have it!
 Two adorable, no-sew Christmas sock puppets in a matter of minutes!